 Date

-Project Name: -
+Project Name:

 Project No.

-Parcel No
+Parcel No.

 Division Administrator

 Federal Highway Administration

 P.O.
 Box 21648

 Juneau, AK 99802-1648

 Dear Sir:

-Enclosed is an application to the B land(s) applied for is/are needed for located at or near Sureau of Land Management for aor construction and/or maintenance of a on Public Domain.
-The Federal-Aid (Highway)/(Airport)
+Enclosed is an application to the I land(s) applied for is/are needed f located at or near Bureau of Land Management for a For construction and/or maintenance of a F on Public Domain.
+The Gederal-Aid (Highway)/(Airport)

-Please forward the application to the based on the Interagency Agreeme he Bureau of Land Management with your dated July 27, 1982. our recommendation for concurrence,
+Please forward the application to based on the Interagency Agreement the Bureau of Land Management with you ent dated July 27, 1982. ur recommendation for concurrence,

 We appreciate your assistance.

 Sincerely yours,

 Regional Right-of-Way Chief

 Region

 Enclosures